 MECA and our members are actively involved with ARB staff to further clarify criteria used in granting exemption from retrofit requirements for applications or installations deemed to be unsafe.
 Having a well defined review process in place ensures that implementation of the proposed regulations are accomplished with minimal administrative delays or judgments.
 We are engaged in working with Cal/OSHA, ARB and interested stakeholders to develop effective and realistic amendments to the California Code of Regulations that will serve to ensure that modifying construction equipment with VDECS is done with consideration to the safe operation of the vehicle, the operators and workers on construction sites.
-Safety is an essential component of the engineering and installation of retrofit emission control devices.
-To establish safe levels of visibility on construction equipment, international standards like ISO 5006 have recognized that the use of mirrors and CCD cameras can be successfully used on off-road equipment to ensure adequate operator visibility.
-In many cases OEM designed off-road vehicles are equipped with mirrors to allow them to meet minimum visibility requirements.
-As in the case of OEM installed mufflers, surface temperature issues with retrofits are often addressed by the use of heat shielding in cases where vehicle operators or maintenance personnel may inadvertently come in close proximity to hot surfaces.
-Surface temperature measurements conducted by MECA members have demonstrated that DPF surface temperatures are no higher than those measured on OEM mufflers and in some cases actually lower.
+Safety must continue to be an essential component of the engineering and installation of retrofit emission control devices.

 A safe work environment must also consider the hazards associated with the ambient air quality at the work site.
-A 2004 study conducted at five construction sites in the Northeastern United States measured air quality at the perimeter of the sites and within the cab of construction equipment.
+A 2004 study conducted at five construction sites in the Northeastern

+United States measured air quality at the perimeter of the sites and within the cab of construction equipment.
 Analysis of measurement results found that construction workers were exposed to up to 16 times more PM{2.5} than the average ambient level outside the construction site and peak concentrations during active work may present acute health risks to workers and nearby residents.
 When averaged over 24 hours, in cabin measurements of PM{2.5} were shown to exceed the National Ambient Air Quality Standard (NAAQS) by 4-6 times.
 The study also found elevated levels of benzene, 1,3-butadiene, formaldehyde, acetaldehyde and heavy metals commonly found in diesel fuel and lubricants.
 The levels of some of these compounds exceeded the 8-hour exposure limit established by the American Conference of Governmental Industrial Hygienists or ACGIH.
 The catalysts and filters that are components of Level 2 and 3 VDECS are designed to substantially remove these pollutants and air toxics from diesel exhaust and in effect serve as engineering controls for a safer work environment for workers on construction sites.

-We commend the Air Resources Board for its continuing efforts to provide the people of California with healthy air quality and for demonstrating true leadership in holding this open forum on the economic impacts on the off-road regulation.
+We commend the Air Resources Board for its continuing efforts to provide the people of California with healthy air quality and for demonstrating true leadership in their Diesel Risk Reduction Plan that will significantly reduce PM and NOx emissions from in-use, off-road and on-road diesel vehicles operating in the state.
 We urge the Board to remain vigilant on any attempts to stay or delay the overall goals of ARB's various in-use fleet rules or ARB's broader Diesel Risk Reduction Plan.
-Future considerations of economic relief must be balanced with the health care costs associated with poor air quality and the health benefits, economic growth and green jobs that the diesel retrofit industry provides for the state of California.
-We also wish to thank the ARB staff for its willingness to work closely with all interested parties throughout the regulatory amendment process.
-Our industry pledges its continued support and commitment to do its part to help achieve the goals of these regulations.
+These important emission reductions strategies not only protect the health of all the citizens of California but also provide an important source of economic growth and green jobs for the state.
+We also wish to thank the ARB staff for its willingness to work closely with all interested parties throughout the regulatory process.
+MECA will work with ARB staff and all the stakeholders in helping to develop effective economic relief recommendations to ARB's on and off-road regulations.
+Our industry is committed to do its part to help achieve the goals of these regulations.